Raymondbty/Deep_Blue-Jam/README.md

 # Examen Projects

 Those are projects i made in a small amount of time, it was indeed a test, in 4H with 1 partner.

+# Zappy

+The Zappy is a huge project for the end of the 2nd year, go see it !
+It have network, GUI, and AI !